spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 action is located, in my case I'm going to create the action in the `src/routes/+page.server.ts` file so I'll use `/` for the route.

+I'll also add in a `path` prop which I'll need to identify the page that the reaction was submitted from, I'll default it to the index `/` if there's nothing passed.
+I can then pass the `path` to the form action as a query parameter, so, on the server, I can get the path (`url.searchParams.get('path')`) for use in identifying where the reaction came from.

 So I can see what's going on with the component as a build it out I'll stick the component on the index page.